Facts about the animal kingdom of All wildlife

 Diversity refers to the vast variety of species which live in the animal kingdom.
 They are grouped according to various characteristics, some of which are more alike than others.
 Diet is one of the categories into which animals of various types and species are grouped.
 These groups are more diverse than...

-In the different regions of the earth there are animals that, although they are also found in other countries, are considered representative of these places.
+In the different regions of the earth, there are animals that, although they are also found in other countries, are considered representative of these places.
 A concept that is relevant to this aspect of biodiversity is that of endemism, which describes species that are characteristic of a place and whose...

 The majority of us live in cities, where birds have adapted to the new conditions and become urbanized, so we see birds every day – in the garden, on the street, in the park, and of course in the countryside.
-Although birds can bring color and music to your yard, but they can also cause chaos by eating plants,...
+Although birds can bring color and music to your yard, they can also cause chaos by eating plants,...

 Animals and other organisms are distributed all over the world.
 Even in the seemingly most inhospitable habitats, life can often find a way.
 However, not all creatures are up to the task.
 For life to survive, organisms have developed various adaptations and processes to allow them to live in harsh environments....